After 15 years of quiet rest on a hard drive, “Sunrise” finally sees the light of day.

 The imagery of movement — “paths,” “direction,” “drive by sight” — subtly contrasts with a sense of inertia.
 The speaker is in motion, but not progressing.
 It’s a beautiful metaphor for emotional stuckness: going through the motions of life without feeling aligned or seen.

+Perhaps the most striking moment comes in the closing lines: “The safer the distance seems, the more I feel safe and lonely at the same time.”
 Here, the paradox of emotional self-protection is distilled with clarity and grace.
 The desire to stay “unnoticed” and keep thoughts “unspoken” becomes both a shield and a prison.

 As a lyrical companion to electronic music, this poem does what great lyricism often aspires to: it deepens the listening experience by grounding abstract sounds in raw human emotion.
 It’s minimal but resonant, introspective without being indulgent — a poetic voice that doesn’t scream, but lingers.